 “Michael Roberts (professor emeritus) and Jens Gregor (professor and associate department head) really pushed us,” Enciso said.
 “Also Josh Dunn—who started out as a teaching assistant and doctoral student and is now a lecturer in the department—was the instructor for one of my last classes this semester.
 His insight helped shape our undergraduate learning, taught us how to communicate like older students, and stretched our capabilities.”

-Enciso arrived at UT as one of 15 freshmen in the 2014 class of Haslam Scholars, and he said the program helped him grow as a student and as a citizen.
+Enciso arrived at UT as one of 15 first-year students in the 2014 class of Haslam Scholars, and he said the program helped him grow as a student and as a citizen.
 It provided him with an instant group of friends which whom he shared classes, experiences, and free time.

 “We had all different backgrounds, viewpoints, ideas, and the like, as you would expect from a random selection of students,” Enciso said.
 “But because we were bonded as a group and through common classes, it allowed us to share ideas in a civil way—to have different thoughts and it to be OK.
 It’s really important to have discussions like that.”